 Nephi’s Murder as a Curse

 Nephi’s murder of Laban is a perfect example.
-Instead of using this murder of an unconscious man as an example of how Nephi was obedient, heroic, righteous and made the best choice, we should consider that “the Lord delivering Laban into [Nephi’s] hands” (1 Ne 3:29) was a test which Nephi failed.
+If we are to hold to the historicity of this account, instead of using this murder of an unconscious man as an example of how Nephi was obedient, heroic, righteous and made the best choice, we should consider that “the Lord delivering Laban into [Nephi’s] hands” (1 Ne 3:29) was either an instruction from a lower angel (see D&C 76:86–88) or a test which Nephi failed.

 Christ’s higher law given to deal with those who seek our lives is this.
 “Ye have heard that it hath been said, An eye for an eye, and a tooth for a tooth: But I say unto you, That ye resist not evil: but whosoever shall smite thee on thy right cheek, turn to him the other also.”
 (Matt 5:38–39) Perhaps had Nephi passed this text he may have won the hearts of his brothers instead of simply exacerbating the already growing divide between them.
-A valid case can be made in the Book of Mormon text that continual warfare between the people of Nephi and the Lamanites was a curse that may have been avoided had Nephi been progressed enough to live the higher law.
+A valid case can be made in the Book of Mormon text that continual warfare between the people of Nephi and the Lamanites was a curse or karmaic retribution that may have been avoided had Nephi been progressed enough to live the higher law and show an example of love to his brothers.
+Nephi murdered Laban and then his brother’s sought to murder him.
+Nephi’s murder is the start of long cycle of violence perpetuated in his posterity.
 Nephi goes to great lengths in his text to justify his killing of Laban, suggesting it was an act which constantly pricked his conscience.
 And it is certainly conceivable to imagine the destruction and curse which comes upon Nephi’s people as a result of the divide between him and his brothers, was a lesson which God used to try and show Nephi the fruits of the lower law of justice verses the higher law of mercy and love.
 Nephi’s focus on God’s justice instead of his mercy comes back to bite him as it proves the complete destruction of his seed.

 “7 O the pain, and the anguish of my soul for the loss of the slain of my people!
 For I, Nephi, have seen it, and it well nigh consumeth me before the presence of the Lord; but I must cry unto my God: Thy ways are just….
 10 And when these things have passed away a speedy destruction cometh unto my people; for, notwithstanding the pains of my soul, I have seen it” (2 Ne 26:1–10)